 No large crowds or traffic jams to worry about.
 Convenient parking in an established grass field next to the show grounds.
 Free shuttle service to see all the sights without much walking.
 One comment we hear regularly from visitors to our show is how much they like coming because our people are so friendly and hospitable.

-Entertainment and Education of the Children
+Entertainment and Education for the Children

 In addition to showing the younger generation how their grandparents and great grandparents made their living on the farm, our show also includes a playground, children’s barnyard, and straw pile scavenger hunt.